fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

   Doctorow is, of course, a well known storytelling pro.
 This is a story about trying to establish a TCP/IP connection to Elfland.
 I liked it.

+* __Rainbows End (Vernor Vinge).
+Long.
+Comp-fi hardness score: 5.
+Overall rating ***__

+  Rainbows End is Vinge's near future prediction book, it predicts a "middle road" of the automation future between dystopia and utopia, feeling more realistic for the trying.
+At first a wonderous look at what the future might bring us (grounded in reality, focusing on ideas like augmented reality, computational currencies, and influencers; published nearly 15 years ago!) that becomes a terrifying look at what automation will mean for issues like terrorism (including a hard look at what computer privacy focused movements will have to contend with in the future).
+While the plot leaves somethings to be desired, the book is startingly evocative of a the near computational future.

 ## Works recommended but lacking confirmation and/or review

 Sherri Tepper’s True Game series